rohitkumar9989/Partial-Blind-Visionary-Code/README.md

 # Pre information of the code

 > The code doesn't come with any pre trained model as the model training is already present in the class function

 > The code Uses Resnet 50 V2 architecture

 > The trail and error methods are in the trail folders

+# The main things to look after this code are these

+> 1. The model takes a long time to be trained hence the model saves the models checkpoints and
+> you can process it after the model has been trained for once. the code is provided in the repo for swapping the model training
+> function

+> 2. There is no need to make an checkpoints dir.
+Because the model makes it while the model is being trained for the first time